May 6, 2024

 In this article, we’ll walk you through the five steps involved in creating an effective business plan.

-Step One: Vision
+Step 1: Vision

 Every business needs a vision.
 A business plan is where you take that vision and put it into words.
 Start by answering these questions: